top of page

 Liberating Structures

-If you'd like to experience the three most versatile Liberating Structures or try out the Ecyocycle, I'd be happy run a short demonstration for you!
-To set up a session that introduces liberating structures by working on a particular issue or challenge your group faces, contact me.
+If you'd like to experience the three most versatile Liberating Structures or try out the Ecocycle, I'd be happy run a short demonstration for you.
+Or, I can introduce Liberating Structures to a group by working on a particular issue or challenge the group faces.
+Contact me to discuss options.

 Appreciative Inquiry and the SOAR Process